Review: Sea World on the Gold Coast

 • comfy shoes

-If you’re going to be on the coast for a week or so and plan on visiting a couple of the other theme parks, it is definitely worth buying a multi-parks pass (2-day, 7-day or 14-day), which will get you access to not only Sea World, but also Movie World, Wet’n’Wild and even Paradise Country with the 14 day pass.
-Make sure to hit each park early and make the most of your time there!
+For those planning to be on the Gold Coast for a week to visit a couple of the theme parks, it is definitely worth buying a Village Roadshow 3 park super pass (3-day, 7-day or 14-day), which will get you access to not only Sea World, but also Movie World, Wet’n’Wild and even Paradise Country with the 14 day pass.
+Be sure to hit each park early and make the most of your time there!

-If you’re interested in visiting one or all of the Gold Coast Theme Parks, you can check out our full range of packages below.
+If you’re interested in visiting one or all of the Gold Coast Theme Parks, you can check out our full range of packages here with Gold Coast Passes.